A Beautiful Little Town in Panama Called Torio

 Torio is Growing — Slowly

-The vibe in Torio is very chill and serene, a perfect setting for a surfing village to take shape.
-The transformation has begun with a hostel already open and getting a new renovation and some of the residents building little casitas for rent.
 There are plenty of places to rent in all price ranges, sizes, and styles.
 Find your spot and make a reservation.
-Torio’s reputation has grown locally, and it can be not easy to find boarding at certain times of the year.
+Torio’s reputation has grown locally, and it can be difficult to find boarding at certain times of the year.

 If you’re like me and looking for a more permanent vacation, there are plenty of lots for sale at a wide range of prices and views.
 (Check out my article “The Complete Guide to Buying a House in Panama.”)